andrewmcdan/Post-Collapse-Systems/book/40-chapter-v.md

+---
+layout: default
+title: Chapter V: Understanding the Collapse - Causes and Their Impact on Survival
+---

 ### Chapter V: Understanding the Collapse - Causes and Their Impact on Survival {#chapter-v:-understanding-the-collapse---causes-and-their-impact-on-survival}

 #### Section 1: The Type of Collapse Determines the Initial Challenges {#section-1:-the-type-of-collapse-determines-the-initial-challenges}